Coronary heart disease

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.

-What is a coronary heart disease?
+What is coronary heart disease?

-With a coronary heart disease (CHD), the major blood vessels that supply the heart with oxygen are constricted.
+With coronary heart disease (CHD), the major blood vessels that supply the heart with oxygen are constricted.
 In medicine, these vessels are called “coronary arteries” or “coronary vessels”.

-Severely constricted vessels can lead to shortness of breath and chest pain during physical exertion, because the heart muscle is then supplied with insufficient oxygen.
+Severely narrowed vessels can lead to shortness of breath and chest pain and tightness during physical exertion because the heart muscle is not getting enough oxygen.
 If a coronary vessel suddenly closes up, there is a risk of a heart attack.
-Such an occlusion can be cause by a blood clot, for example.
+Such an occlusion can be caused by a blood clot, for example.

-The symptoms of a coronary heart disease range from temporary shortness of breath to severe pains in the chest.
-They can spread into the arms, neck, back, upper abdomen or jaw and are frequently accompanied by a feeling of anxiety or fear.
-The symptoms usually occur after or during physical exertion, because the heart muscle then needs more oxygen.
+The symptoms of coronary heart disease range from temporary shortness of breath to nausea, dizziness and a feeling of tightness and severe pain in the chest (angina pectoris).
+They can spread to the arms, neck, back, upper abdomen or jaw and are frequently accompanied by a feeling of anxiety or fear.

 What happens during a heart attack?